EVerest/everest-core/docs/source/tutorials/contribution.rst

 For every idea / feature, we will have to create a GitHub issue first as the core developers and the EVerest community could have some additional opinions or even suggestions for the implementation of your idea.
-Let them get the chance to express their views on a dedicated issue page.
+Let them get the chance to express their views on a dedicated GitHub issue page.

 Step 1.1: Create a new issue
 ----------------------------